 International students in the United States with a Student Visa (e.g. F1 Visa), may work on-campus as a non-work study for a maximum of 20 hours per week while classes are in session.
-Up to 25 hours per week may be worked during the fall and spring work term when classes are not in session (work is on-campus as a non-work study employee).
-Over the summer work term up to 40 hours per week may be worked (work is on-campus as a non-work study employee).
+Only during Spring break and Winter break, international students are allowed to work 25 hours per week.
+Over the Summer break, international students may work up to 40 hours per week (work is on-campus as a non-work study employee).